 Fires can start in many different ways.
 A fire can start by accident, by acts of nature, or even by arson.
 You can help keep your family and co-workers safe during a fire by making sure smoke alarms work and by practicing a fire escape plan.

 The resources below can help you learn what to do to prevent or recover from a fire.

 Learn how to prevent home fires and get fire facts and safety tips.
-Learn how to create a fire escape plan and what to do during a fire.
+Learn how to create a fire escape plan for your family and what to do during a fire.
 There’s also information for older adults and people with access or functional needs.
 (Ready.gov)

 Home Fire Safety

 Get a “Home Fire Safety Checklist” and a worksheet to help you create a “Home Fire Escape Plan.”
 You can also learn how to prevent fires as well as what to do during and after a fire.
 (American Red Cross)

 After the Fire: Returning to Normal (PDF, 406 KB)

 Learn what to expect and how to handle the damage after a fire.
 There’s also a checklist to help you record vital details to keep on file.
 (FEMA)